Data & Resources Investing in Vital Early Education

 Since 2014, DRIVE has:

-- Formed learning communities in Boston and Lynn to utilize and leverage data and maximize the use of ASQ screening as a family engagement and program improvement opportunity and to ensure that children and families’ needs are met.
+- Formed learning communities in Boston, Chelsea and Lynn to utilize and leverage data and maximize the use of ASQ screening as a family engagement and program improvement opportunity and to ensure that children and families’ needs are met.

 - Developed a technology platform to aggregate data and generate program, neighborhood, and community-level data reports.

 - Influenced the activities and opportunities that community-based organizations are providing for families with young children.

 - South Boston Neighborhood House and the Dorchester Family Engagement Network held family events geared at activities to foster fine motor skill development among children and distributed “Fine Motor Kits” to give to parents.